Getting To Black Mountain Cabin

 Even with unlimited dry wood and the stove throwing all the heat possible, the cabin started cooling off as the sun set.
-It was cold as we ate diner, and colder after.
+It was cold as we ate dinner, and colder after.
 Our planned evening of cozying up to the woodstove in comfort wasn’t happening.

 So we turned in early.
 With zero-degree-rated mummy sleeping bags and plenty of dry clothes, we’d be warm and cozy . . . no matter how cold it got.

 Marilyn had trouble falling asleep and kept the stove loaded until midnight.
 Susan, David and I each got up at least once in the night and kept the stove going full blast.
-By morning it was still below freezing in the cabin.
+By morning it was still well below freezing in the cabin.
 Getting out of the warm sleeping bags to start the day was tough.

 We ate a huge, breakfast (oatmeal, eggs, bacon) and took a snowshoe hike just to get the blood circulating.
-Our plan for the day was to ski from the cabin, but, with the weather turning colder, and the wind rising, we decided to retreat while we were still having fun.
+Our plan for the day was to ski from the cabin, but, with the weather turning colder, and the wind getting even stronger, we decided to retreat while we were still having fun.
 So we packed up, left the next tenants a clean cabin and neat stack of dry wood and headed down the trail.

 Sometime after our adventure, The White Mountain National Forest added this paragraph to the cabin descriptions: “Special Winter Warning: This is an uninsulated log cabin.
 When renting the cabin in the colder months expect winter conditions and be prepared with winter gear.
 The temperatures inside the cabin can often mimic the exterior temps.
 Be prepared for a camping trip, you can just leave the tent at home.”
 All true.

 Despite a degree (no pun intended) of the unexpected, everyone had a wonderful time on our shortened trip.
-Marilyn and Susan are urging David and me to take them camping in my woodstove-heated Kifaru tipi, which I know from experience can be heated faster than a cabin.
+Marilyn and Susan are urging David and me to take them camping in my woodstove-heated Kifaru tipi, which I know from experience can be heated faster and warmer than a cabin.
 Sounds like fun to me!